tatudesigner/Design-Grid-Extension-for-Inkscape/README.md

 ## 📥 Installation

 1. **Download the latest release** from the GitHub repository.
-2. Place the `.inx` file in the appropriate directory for your operating system:
+2. Place the `design_grid.inx` file in the appropriate directory for your operating system:
     - **Linux:** `~/.config/inkscape/extensions/`
     - **Windows:** `%APPDATA%\inkscape\extensions\`
     - **MacOS:** `~/Library/Application Support/org.inkscape/extensions/`